suggestionsbot/suggestions-docs/docs/docs/managing-suggestions.md

 ![An example of a suggestion note](/images/managing-suggestions-9.png)

-To add a note to a suggestion, simply retrieve the sID and do `note <sID> <note>`, where the `note` can be any message you wish to choose.
+To add a note to a suggestion, simply retrieve the sID and do `note <sID|suggestion ID> <note>`, where the `note` can be any message you wish to choose.
 Upon adding a note, the submitter of the suggestion will receive a DM with that information:

 ![An example of a suggestion note in DM](/images/managing-suggestions-10.png)